jaufgang/apsc/grist/docs/OVERVIEW.md

 A **Bulletin Board** for APSC members - the online version of what you'd see pinned up in the clubhouse.
 Log in, see what's happening, sign up for stuff, post something for sale, find crew.
 Simple.

 The Bulletin Board connects to Grist (the club's membership database) so only verified members have access.
+It also welcomes **visiting sailors** from reciprocal clubs who can request a mooring without needing to log in.

 **Core Philosophy:**
 - Keep it simple - no new apps, no accounts to create
 - Verified members only - tied to Grist membership
+- Welcoming to visitors - easy mooring requests for reciprocal guests
 - Feels familiar - like a clubhouse bulletin board, just online

 ---